hyperledger/identus-edge-agent-sdk-kmp/CONTRIBUTING.md

 * **Use a clear and descriptive title** for the issue to identify the problem.
 * **Describe the exact steps which reproduce the problem** in as many details as possible.
 * **Provide specific examples to demonstrate the steps**.
 Include links to files or GitHub projects or copy/pasteable snippets which you use in those examples.
 If you're providing snippets in the issue, use [Markdown code blocks](https://help.github.com/articles/markdown-basics/#multiple-lines).
-* **Describe the behavior you observed after following the steps** and point out what exactly is the problem with that behavior.
+* **Describe the behaviour you observed after following the steps** and point out what exactly the problem is with that behaviour.
-* **Explain which behavior you expected to see instead and why.**
+* **Explain which behaviour you expected to see instead and why.**
 * **If you're reporting that the SDK crashed**, include a crash report with a stack trace from the operating system.
 On macOS, the crash report will be available in `Console.app` under "Diagnostic and usage information" > "User diagnostic reports".
 Include the crash report in the issue in a [code block](https://help.github.com/articles/markdown-basics/#multiple-lines), a [file attachment](https://help.github.com/articles/file-attachments-on-issues-and-pull-requests/), or put it in a [gist](https://gist.github.com/) and provide link to that gist.
 * **If the problem wasn't triggered by a specific action**, describe what you were doing before the problem happened and share more information using the guidelines below.

 Provide more context by answering these questions:

-* **Did the problem start happening recently** (e.g. after updating to a new version of the SDK) or was this always a problem?
+* **Did the problem start happening recently** (e.g. after updating to a new version of the SDK), or was this always a problem?
 * If the problem started happening recently, **can you reproduce the problem in an older version of the SDK?** What's the most recent version in which the problem doesn't happen?
-* **Can you reliably reproduce the issue?** If not, provide details about how often the problem happens and under which conditions it normally happens.
+* **Can you reliably reproduce the issue?** If not, provide details about how often the problem happens and under which conditions it usually happens.

 ### Suggesting Enhancements

 This section guides you through submitting an enhancement suggestion for the SDK, including completely new features and minor improvements to existing functionality.
 Following these guidelines helps maintainers and the community understand your suggestion :pencil: and find related suggestions :mag_right:.

-Before creating enhancement suggestions, please check [this list](#before-submitting-an-enhancement-suggestion) as you might find out that you don't need to create one.
+Before creating enhancement suggestions, please check [this list](#before-submitting-an-enhancement-suggestion), as you might find out that you don't need to create one.
 When you are creating an enhancement suggestion, please [include as many details as possible](#how-do-i-submit-a-good-enhancement-suggestion).
 Fill in [the template](https://github.com/input-output-hk/atala-prism-wallet-sdk-kmm/blob/main/.github/ISSUE_TEMPLATE/2-feature-request.yaml), including the steps that you imagine you would take if the feature you're requesting existed.

-* Most importantly, **check if you're using the lattest version.**
+* Most importantly, **check if you're using the latest version.**
 * **Perform a cursory search** to see if the enhancement has already been suggested.
-If it has, add a comment to the existing issue instead of opening a new one.
+If it has, comment on the existing issue instead of opening a new one.

 Enhancement suggestions are tracked as [GitHub issues](https://guides.github.com/features/issues/).
 Create an issue on that repository and provide the following information:

 * **Use a clear and descriptive title** for the issue to identify the suggestion.
 * **Provide a step-by-step description of the suggested enhancement** in as many details as possible.
 * **Provide specific examples to demonstrate the steps**.
-Include copy/pasteable snippets which you use in those examples, as [Markdown code blocks](https://help.github.com/articles/markdown-basics/#multiple-lines).
+Include copy/pasteable snippets which you use in those examples as [Markdown code blocks](https://help.github.com/articles/markdown-basics/#multiple-lines).
-* **Describe the current behavior** and **explain which behavior you expected to see instead** and why.
+* **Describe the current behaviour** and **explain which behaviour you expected to see instead** and why.
 * **Explain why this enhancement would be useful**.
 * **List some other text editors or applications where this enhancement exists.**
 * **Specify which version of the SDK you're using.**